coreinfrastructure/best-practices-badge/doc/security.md

 the risk of unintentional and intentional vulnerabilities from them.
 In particular, we prefer the use of popular components (where problems are more likely to be identified and addressed) and common FLOSS licenses.
+(A FLOSS component with a rarely-used license, particularly a GPL-incompatible one, is less likely to be reviewed by others because in most cases fewer people will contribute to it.)
 These steps reduce the risk of malicious components (e.g., malicious gems).